sami-dev/nodejs-express-okta-sample/README.md

 ## Prerequisites
-   Make sure you have installed Node JS on your machine To check version of Node JS and NPM, run the below commands on your command prompt To check the version of Node JS, go to your terminal and type
+   Make sure you have installed Node JS on your machine To check version of Node JS and NPM, run the below commands on your command prompt Check the versions of NodeJS and NPM

    ```
    node - v
-   ```

-    You should also check npm version

-    ```
    npm -v
    ```

    <br/>
    <img src="readme-images/pre-req1.jpg" alt="Create a new app integration"/>